Skip to main content

 During this step:

 • Only segments flagged as sensitive or at-risk in the LiveRamp internal pre-screen are sent to the platform’s compliance pre-screen (currently only TTD).
+In these cases, LiveRamp sends the segment metadata to the platform for review.
+The platform (currently only TTD) is ultimately responsible for determining which segments are rejected.

 Note